Middlesbrough F.C.: Community

 Middlesbrough Football Club in the Community (MFCIC) was founded in 1996 by club chairman Steve Gibson and is one of the largest community-based football schemes in the United Kingdom.
-It is run separately from the football club but receives support from both the club in terms of providing players, staff, stadium facilities and PR in the matchday programme and other publications, as well as support from other local organisations.
-In 2012 MFCIC was relaunched as MFC Foundation.
+It is run separately from the football club, but receives support from both the club in terms of providing players, staff, stadium facilities and PR for articles in the matchday programme and other publications, as well as support from other local organisations.
+In 2012, MFCIC was relaunched as MFC Foundation.
 The Foundation aims to use the club's profile to deliver sport, health, education and inclusion projects in vulnerable and disadvantaged communities across Teesside.
-Since 1996 the Foundation has delivered 20,000 qualifications, engaged over 500,000 people and invested £25 million in local communities to tackle inequality and disadvantage.
+Since 1996, the Foundation has delivered 20,000 qualifications, engaged over 500,000 people and invested £25 million in local communities to tackle inequality and disadvantage.

-Since 2002, the club and MFCIC have also run the Middlesbrough Enterprise Academy, a scheme which helps local children improve their entrepreneurial skills and increase their awareness of business planning and finance.
+Since 2002, the club and MFCIC have also run the Middlesbrough Enterprise Academy, a scheme which helps local children.
 In March 2008, plans were announced by the Premier League to roll out the scheme nationally amongst all Premier League clubs.

 It was announced in December 2007 that Middlesbrough football club had carried out more community work during 2006–07 than any other Premier League club, rising from second place the previous year, with the club making 318 appearances – almost twice the Premier League average of 162.
 They were in the top two for community appearances again in 2007–08, with 374 – a 17% increase on the previous season.

 Middlesbrough's mascot is Roary the Lion.
-The club runs Roary's Children's Charity Fund which purchases items for local children's charities.
+The club runs Roary's Children's Charity Fund, which purchases items for local children's charities.

-In 2009, steel producer Corus Group announced the possibility that it would mothball its Teesside plant, with up to 4,000 employees and contractors facing redundancy, after a consortium of steel magnates walked away from a 10-year deal.
-Middlesbrough Football Club helped with the "Save Our Steel" campaign by hosting dozens of steel workers and their families as they marched around the ground, promoted the campaign via the stadium's PA system, scoreboards and in match day programmes, while players wore T-shirts during warm-ups promoting the campaign.
+In 2009, steel producer Corus Group announced the possibility that it would mothball its Teesside plant after a consortium of steel magnates walked away from a 10-year deal.
+Middlesbrough Football Club helped with the "Save Our Steel" campaign through various methods.
 Chairman Steve Gibson said: